 But the most common metric for similarity of two networks in the literature is to estimate a correlation coefficient between two adjacency matrices.
 Since we usually compare regularized network structures — with sparse adjacency matrices where many elements are exact zero — correlations might not be the best idea here, and it would be nice to run a simulation study to see what happens exactly, under which cases.
 I’ve used correlation coefficients as well, in several papers, because I think it offers some very rough insight, but I wanted to highlight here that this is probably not the best way to move forward.

 Another topic that deserves more attention is replicability of findings in time-series studies.
-For instance, Madeline Pe6 wrote a great paper showing that the connectivity of the temporal network structure a depressed sample is higher than that of a healthy sample, and I’m not aware of replications of this finding.
-There is one group-level7 and one idiographic paper8 on critical slowing down, and I’m very curious to what degree these phenomena will replicate on other data.
+For instance, Madeline Pe8 wrote a great paper showing that the connectivity of the temporal network structure a depressed sample is higher than that of a healthy sample, and I’m not aware of replications of this finding.
+There is one group-level9 and one idiographic paper10 on critical slowing down, and I’m very curious to what degree these phenomena will replicate on other data.
 And then of course there are many papers fitting exploratory models to time-series data, and I am looking forward to seeing to which degree these models replicate in similar datasets.
+Such data-gathering and modeling efforts will also allow us the question to which degree intra-individual network structures of individuals (e.g. depressed patients) are similar to each other.
+Preliminary evidence11 suggests that there are marked differences.

 - Fried, E. I., Epskamp, S., Nesse, R. M., Tuerlinckx, F., & Borsboom, D. (2016).
 What are “good” depression symptoms?
 Comparing the centrality of DSM and non-DSM symptoms of depression in a network analysis.
 Journal of Affective Disorders, 189, 314–320. http://doi.org/10.1016/j.jad.2015.09.005.